DEVO27/Banking-System/README.md

   Your card PIN:
   6234
   ```
- - ``2.
-Log into account``  would produce user sign-in of their newly created card.
+ - **2. Log into account:**  would produce user sign-in of their newly created card.
  ```
  Enter your card number:
  4000002846503173